 3.1 Use of the Residence.
 The Residence is for living only and will not be used for carrying on any business or profession, nor in any manner in violation of zoning restrictions.
-This Agreement is not a lease, and grants you only the right to live in the Residence, access to other facilities of the Village, and to available services and amenities, subject to the terms and conditions of this Agreement.
+This Agreement is not a lease, and grants you only the right to live in the Residence, access to other facilities of the Community, and to available services and amenities, subject to the terms and conditions of this Agreement.

 - 3.2 Duration of Your Right to Occupy the Residence.
 You may reside in your Residence for as long as you (or either of you in the case of Joint Residents) live unless you (both of you in the case of Joint Residents) are not capable of occupancy as set forth in our residency policy, or this Agreement is canceled by you or by us.
-If, in the opinion of your attending physician or the Medical Director, your physical or mental health requires that you need home care services, assisted living services, or nursing care services, you will be requested to obtain the needed services in your Residence (at your expense), relocate to the Village Health Center or Comparable Facility (as defined in Paragraph 4.2). - 3.3 Occupants of the Residence.
-Except as hereinafter provided, no person other than you (both of you in case of Joint Residents) may occupy the Residence.
-In the event that a second person who is not a party to this Agreement is accepted for residency in the Residence at a time subsequent to the date hereof (said acceptance to be in accordance with our current residency policy), an Entrance Fee in an amount to be determined by us (which will be no more than one-half of the then-current Entrance Fee for the Residence) shall be paid upon residency, and each month thereafter, the then-current Second Person Monthly Fee shall be paid as part of the Monthly Fee.
+If, in the opinion of your attending physician or the Medical Director, your physical or mental health requires that you need assisted living services, memory care services, or nursing care services, you will be requested to relocate to the Community Health Center or Comparable Facility (as defined in Paragraph 4.2). - 3.3 Occupants of the Residence.
+Except as hereinafter provided, no person other than you (both of you in the case of Joint Residents) may occupy the Residence.
+In the event that a second person who is not a party to this Agreement is accepted for residency in the Residence after the date we sign this Agreement (said acceptance to be in accordance with our current residency policy), an Entrance Fee in an amount to be determined by us (which will be no more than one-half of the then-current Entrance Fee for the Residence) shall be paid upon residency, and each month thereafter, the then-current Second Person Monthly Fee shall be paid as part of the Monthly Fee.
 If such second person does not meet the requirements for residency, such second person will not be permitted to occupy the Residence for more than thirty (30) days, except with our express written approval.

-If the Resident marries a person who is also a resident of the Village, and should they decide to occupy one residence as Joint Residents, they must declare which residence will be occupied and which residence will be released.
+If the Resident marries a person who is also a resident of the Community, and should they decide to occupy one residence as Joint Residents, they must declare which residence will be occupied and which residence will be released.
 The refund due for the released residence, if any, will be provided as described in Paragraph 9.5 of this Agreement.